 The project involves construction activities associated with grading, paving, construction, and architectural coating applications.
 Grading activities would require approximately 35,756 cubic yards of cut and 68,877 cubic yards of fill.
 Additional earthwork would involve removal and transport of contaminated soils from the prior oil refinery operations.
 This results in a total of 8,551 cy material to be exported from the project site and a total of 41,672 cy of clean fill material to be transported onto the project site.
-Exhaust emission factors for typical diesel-powered heavy equipment are based on the California Emissions Estimator Model version 2016.3.2 (CalEEMod) program defaults.
-Variables factored into estimating the total construction emissions include the level of activity, length of construction period, number of pieces and types of equipment in use, site characteristics, weather conditions, number of construction personnel, and the amount of materials to be transported on- or off-site.
-The analysis of daily construction emissions has been prepared utilizing CalEEMod.
-Refer to Appendix B, Air Quality/ Greenhouse Gas and Energy Worksheets, for the CalEEMod outputs and results.
-Table III-1, Construction-Related Emissions, presents the anticipated daily short-term construction emissions.
+Exhaust emission factors for typical diesel-powered heavy equipment are based on the California Emissions Estimator Model version 2016.3.2 (CalEEMod) program defaults, as well as EMFAC2017 emissions factors.
+Variables factored into estimating the total construction emissions include the level of activity, length of construction period, number of pieces and types of equipment in use, site characteristics, weather conditions, number of construction personnel, and the amount of materials to be transported on- or off-site, and the distances of trips to disposal sites for contaminated soils.
+Extended construction days are not anticipated; however, the 11 hour construction window provided by Section 9.16.050 of the City's Municipal Code does give the applicant some flexibility to schedule its construction activities within that window.
+This could include routine activities that often occur before or after actual construction, such as preparation, equipment setup, moving equipment around, cleanup, etc. The modeling of construction air emissions is based on a typical construction day and the amount of time a particular set of machinery would be active, regardless of the actual hours in which a construction day occurs.
+The modeling of construction emissions reasonably assumed that construction equipment would operate for 8 hours a day, including typical operating cycles involving one or two minutes of full power operation, followed by three-to-four minutes at lower power settings.
+Calculated construction emissions, therefore, represent a reasonable estimate of daily emissions levels.
+As such, although it is possible that construction activities such as installation of soil vapor extraction, air sparge and groundwater monitoring wells could occur during an 8+ hour work shift, the level of daily emissions that could occur from such extended work hours would not result in higher daily emissions than the totals shown in Tables III-1 or III-3.